Tronde/workshop_memory_management/Readme.md

 ### 2. **Virtualization**
    - **Virtual Machines (VMs)**: If you're running a hypervisor (e.g., KVM, Xen, or VMware) and using virtual machines, HugePages can be used to assign large, contiguous memory regions to VMs.
 This reduces the overhead of managing the memory and improves performance for virtualized workloads.
-   - **Containerized Workloads**: In a containerized environment (like Kubernetes or Docker), using HugePages can also help when running workloads that require high memory efficiency or when containers are used to run memory-intensive applications.
+   - **Containerized Workloads**: In a containerized environment (like Kubernetes or Podman), using HugePages can also help when running workloads that require high memory efficiency or when containers are used to run memory-intensive applications.

 ### 3. **High-Performance Computing (HPC)**
    - **Scientific Computing**: Applications that process large datasets, such as those used in scientific simulations, modeling, or machine learning, can benefit from HugePages.
 These workloads often need large, contiguous memory blocks and can run faster with HugePages due to lower memory management overhead.